Great Outdoor Activities In and Around Greenville, SC

 Lake Jocassee is located in the Northwest part of the state in Seneca, SC.
 This lake is a great destination for fishing and boating.

-Saluda Lake
+Lake Saluda

 Saluda Lake is the largest lake near Greenville, SC.
 Public can access the two ramps and rent fishing boats and kayaks.
 Along with motorized boat access not far from the park, a half-mile trail provides lake access to fishing.
 Swimming is at your own risk.